-The foreign language and literature majors in French, German, and Spanish aim to familiarize students with the cultural richness and diversity of the world through the intensive study of the linguistic, literary, and cultural expression of other nations.
-Since cultural values are best understood experientially, the study abroad program (in Ecuador, France, Germany, Mexico, and Spain) is a central component of La Verne's foreign language major.
+La Verne's world language programs-with majors in French and Spanish, a minor in Japanese, and courses in German-aim to familiarize students with the cultural richness and diversity of the world through the intensive study of the linguistic, literary, and cultural expressions of other global communities.
+Since cultural values are best understood experientially, study abroad is a central component of the Spanish and French majors.